 From the plaza, you can see a walk-through memorial for the president as well as take an outside look at the Sixth Floor Museum, your next stop and the place where Lee Harvey Oswald perched on his sniper’s nest before firing down on the plaza.

-There are a couple of people on the side of the plaza that have aerial photos of the square, and they can explain that day in history if you’re willing to listen, or if you want to pitch a conspiracy theory to them, I am sure they will be more than happy to share their thoughts.
+There are a couple of people on the side of the plaza that has aerial photos of the square, and they can explain that day in history if you’re willing to listen, or if you want to pitch a conspiracy theory to them, I am sure they will be more than happy to share their thoughts.

 There is still a lot of speculation as to who REALLY assassinated the president, even among historians, so keep your eyes peeled for the finer details, and you’ll come around to some fascinating facts about that day.